alex-marumo/remdo/README.md

 $nodesOfType + it's flat search
 TODO work on listeners (for example to update content and structure of breadcrumbs)

+TODO check LexicalTypeahead and how it generates (hides?) nodes may be useful for filtering notes

 TODO lexical bugs
 getActiveEditorState() (not available publicly) returns a different state than editor.getEditorState() which can cause problems if someone modifies state in editor.update()
 Vite and it's HMR cause errorOnKlassMismatch when saving custom's node source file